-Our research design exploits quasi-random shifts in the timing of transitions into school.
-There is, however, a strong link between the timing of the transition into school and subsequent transitions in the education system.
-Figure 2 illustrates the relationship in the context of this paper.
-The figure shows how, among Danish school children who enroll in 1st grade during the calendar year when they turn 7 (which is most children), virtually all have left lower secondary school and started upper secondary school during the calendar year when they turn 17.
-This transition occurs one year later for individuals who started 1st grade during the calendar year when they turned eight and one year earlier for individuals who started 1st grade the calendar year they turned six.
+in the context of this paper.
+The figure shows how, among Danish school children who enroll in first grade during the calendar year when they turn seven (which is most children), virtually all have left lower secondary school and started upper secondary school during the calendar year when they turn 17.
+This transition occurs one year later for individuals who started first grade during the calendar year when they turned eight and one year earlier for individuals who started first grade the calendar year they turned six.
 Figure 2 shows that postponing school start by one year implies postponing graduation by one year and so forth also college entry and moving away from home.
 Hence, a shock to SSA constitutes a shock to the timing of several of the critical school transitions that potentially stress the entire family.